mohamedasuliman/DDR/README.md

 # DDR
-This repository contains code for deep-discrete learning framework for spherical surface registration
+This repository contains the code for deep-discrete learning framework for spherical surface registration